MDAnalysis/UserGuide/doc/source/trajectories/transformations.rst

 On-the-fly transformations
 ==========================

-An on-the-fly transformation is a function that modifies the data contained in a trajectory :class:`~MDAnalysis.coordinates.base.Timestep`.
-It is called for each current time step as it is loaded into memory.
+An on-the-fly transformation is a function that silently modifies the dynamic data contained in a trajectory :class:`~MDAnalysis.coordinates.base.Timestep` (typically coordinates) as it is loaded into memory.
+It is called for each current time step to transform data into your desired representation.
 A transformation function must also return the current :class:`~MDAnalysis.coordinates.base.Timestep`, as transformations are often chained together.

 The :mod:`MDAnalysis.transformations` module contains a collection of transformations.
 For example, :func:`~MDAnalysis.transformations.fit.fit_rot_trans` can perform a mass-weighted alignment on an :class:`~MDAnalysis.core.groups.AtomGroup` to a reference.

 .. ipython:: python

+    import MDAnalysis as mda
+    from MDAnalysis.tests.datafiles import TPR, XTC
-    from MDAnalysis.transformations import fit
+    from MDAnalysis import transformations as trans

+    u = mda.Universe(TPR, XTC)
     protein = u.select_atoms('protein')
-    align_transform = fit.fit_rot_trans(protein, protein, weights='mass')
+    align_transform = trans.fit_rot_trans(protein, protein, weights='mass')
     u.trajectory.add_transformations(align_transform)

-Other implemented transformations include functions to :mod:`~MDAnalysis.transformations.translate`, :mod:`~MDAnalysis.transformations.rotate`, :mod:`~MDAnalysis.transformations.fit` an :class:`~MDAnalysis.core.groups.AtomGroup` to a reference, and :mod:`~MDAnalysis.transformations.wrap` or unwrap an :class:`~MDAnalysis.core.groups.AtomGroup` in the unit cell.
+Other implemented transformations include functions to :mod:`~MDAnalysis.transformations.translate`, :mod:`~MDAnalysis.transformations.rotate`, :mod:`~MDAnalysis.transformations.fit` an :class:`~MDAnalysis.core.groups.AtomGroup` to a reference, and :mod:`~MDAnalysis.transformations.wrap` or unwrap groups in the unit cell.

+Although you can only call :meth:`~MDAnalysis.coordinates.base.ProtoReader.add_transformations` *once*, you can pass in multiple transformations in a list, which will be executed in order.
+For example, the below workflow:

+* makes all molecules whole (unwraps them over periodic boundary conditions)
+* centers the protein in the center of the box
+* wraps water back into the box

+.. ipython:: python

+    # create new Universe for new transformations
+    u = mda.Universe(TPR, XTC)
+    protein = u.select_atoms('protein')
+    water = u.select_atoms('resname SOL')
+    workflow = [trans.unwrap(u.atoms),
+                trans.center_in_box(protein, center='geometry'),
+                trans.wrap(water, compound='residues')]
+    u.trajectory.add_transformations(*workflow)

+If your transformation does not depend on something within the :class:`~MDAnalysis.core.universe.Universe` (e.g. a chosen :class:`~MDAnalysis.core.groups.AtomGroup`), you can also create a :class:`~MDAnalysis.core.universe.Universe` directly with transformations.
+The code below translates coordinates 1 angstrom up on the z-axis:

+.. ipython:: python

+    u = mda.Universe(TPR, XTC, transformations=[trans.translate([0, 0, 1])])

 If you need a different transformation, it is easy to implement your own.